irmen/Pyro3/examples/distributed-computing/Readme.txt

   The effect will be better the more computers participating, ofcourse, but having 2 or 3 is usually enough already for interesting results.

+** NOTE: starting/removing cells after the dispatcher has run will not work **

 *** What the heck is this, anyway? ***